 A UK car insurance policy will cover your trailer (third party only) alongside the towing vehicle.
 You must have informed your insurer of the towbar and display the same registration plate on your trailer as on the towing vehicle.

-A separate GB sticker must be displayed on the rear of your car and any towed trailers when travelling to Spain, Malta and Cyprus.
-This must be a white oval with black letters, the minimum height of the letters is 80mm and the font stroke must be 10mm.
+In addition, a separate UK sticker must be displayed on the rear of your car and any towed trailers when travelling to Spain, Malta and Cyprus.
+This must be a white oval with a minimum size of 175mm x 115mm, black letters with a minimum height of 80mm and the font stroke must be at least 10mm.

 • Emission Zones